Archetype-CSS/Archetype-u-size/README.md

 ## Use

 ### Intrinsic Widths
-  * `test-title--structure` - structure styles for the test title
-  * `test-title--skin` - skin styles for the test title
-  * `test-description--structure` - structure styles for the test description
-  * `test-description--skin` - skin styles for the test description
-  * `test--structure` - structure styles for the test
-  * `test--skin` - skin styles for the test

   * `u-sizeWrap` - Shrink wrap an element via float left
   * `u-sizeWrapRight` - Shrink wrap an element via float right
   * `u-sizeFill` - Force an element to fill remaining space